somewhenever/somewhenever.github.io/index.md

 ## Previous Events

-The *Somewhenever Stroytelling* events kicked off with the first [*Somewhen Storytelling Festival, 2023*](./somewhen-festival-2023), a two day, non-camping storytelling festival with storytelling sessions aimed specifically at adults, with plenty for children too, on the first weekend of June (June 3rd-4th, 2023) at the [Isle of Wight Steam Railway](https://iwsteamrailway.co.uk/), Havenstreet.
+The *Somewhenever Storytelling* events kicked off with the first [*Somewhen Storytelling Festival, 2023*](./somewhen-festival-2023), a two day, non-camping storytelling festival with storytelling sessions aimed specifically at adults, with plenty for children too, on the first weekend of June (June 3rd-4th, 2023) at the [Isle of Wight Steam Railway](https://iwsteamrailway.co.uk/), Havenstreet.

 <br/><br/>